ByronAP/NOMAD/SPECIFICATION.md

 4. Encode values according to their declared types
 5. Use correct JSON structural characters
 6. Properly escape strings using JSON rules
-7. Encode binary data with varint length prefixes
+7. Encode binary data as raw bytes
 8. Produce files with the .nmd extension

 ### 8.2.
 Reader Conformance